 Terms Offered: Fall

 In this course, Relay students will leverage their strengths in data analysis and knowing their students to create, implement, and assess deeper learning experiences for students, specifically homing in on project-based learning, inquiry, and research writing.
-Relay students will learn how inquiry and research building reinforce skills in the four domains (reading, writing, speaking, and listening), as well as promote equity and social justice.
+Relay students will learn how inquiry and research building reinforce skills in the four domains of the content (reading, writing, speaking, and listening), as well as promote equity and social justice.

 ELA-550: Science of Teaching Reading